-Matcha has the unique form of a fine powder, which is actually brewed into the tea, not strained.
-As the leaves are actually consumed, matcha contains a particularly high concentration of the antioxidants and nutrients associated with green tea.
+Matcha has the unique form of a fine powder brewed into the tea, not strained.
+As the leaves are consumed, matcha contains an exceptionally high concentration of the antioxidants and nutrients associated with green tea.

-Chai is not only one of the most popular types of Indian tea, but one of the country’s favorite drinks overall.
+Chai is one of the most popular types of Indian tea and one of the country’s favorite drinks overall.
 This milky, sugary, spiced beverage is drunk all day long in India.

-The word ‘chai’ actually just means tea, but it has come to signify this best flavored hot tea.
-Chai often has the Indian teas Assam and Darjeeling as a base, but can, in fact, be made with most black, and even some green teas.
+The word ‘chai’ actually means tea, but it has come to signify this best flavored hot tea.
+Chai often has the Indian teas Assam and Darjeeling as a base, but can, in ade with most black and even green teas.